as1ndu/as1ndu/content/post/an-algorithm-for-indenting-code.md

 ---
-title : "The smart-contracts proposition" description : "In the mid 1990's computer scientist & cryptographer Nick Szabo proposed series of mechanisms that people can use to formalized agreements on                the internet.
-He labled them, smart-contracts.
-In this post I am going to talk about the very narrow & niche yet powerful problems that these                 smart contracts solve." slug : "the-smart-contracts-proposition" draft : "true" tags : ["fintech"] date : "2019-02-17"
+title : "An algorithm for indenting code" description : "I developed a simple angorithm that can be used for recursively indenting code.
+In this post, I will describe it in depth." slug : "an-algorithm-for-indenting-code" draft : "true" tags : ["code"] date : "2019-02-17"
 ---